uc-cdis/label-boosted-RAG-for-RRG/docs/inference.md

 # Inference and Replication of Inference Results

 ## Setup
 We will use the same data setup as the experiments section.
-We present a comparison of 6 other methods on our data split and how to replicate these results.
+We present a comparison our results to 6 other models on our data split and steps to replicate these results.
 The other methods are as follows:

 1. CXR-RePaiR (https://github.com/rajpurkarlab/CXR-RePaiR)
 2. CXR-ReDonE (https://github.com/rajpurkarlab/CXR-ReDonE)